openmrs/openmrs-core/README.md

 #### Maven

-Install the build tool [Maven](https://maven.apache.org/).
+Install the build tool [Maven](https://maven.apache.org/) ,for contributting in our repo.

-You need to ensure that Maven uses the Java JDK needed for the branch you want to build.
+You also need to ensure that Maven uses the Java JDK needed for the branch you want to build.

 To do so execute